Cabel0/hello-world/README.md

 # hello-world
 testing
-Testing this software to program with C
+Testing this software to program on C